tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 If a user does this, they will be required to pay extra $KWENTA to complete the migration process.

+### How to ensure this is impossible!

+It is pretty easy to ensure that this path is impossible, using the following rules:

+An initial "soft" rule should be in place:
+- Force the user the register all their entries when they begin the migration process.
+  - If the user registers all their unvested entries, they cannot fall into the unhappy path.
+    - This is a soft rule as it can be broken without going down the unhappy path (and in the unlikely scenario of a griefing attack - as explained later - we would have to allow this rule to be broken)

+A **SUPER IMPORTANT** - and the **MOST IMPORTANT** hard rule:
+- Once a user has registered any entries - only allow them to vest entries returned by `EscrowMigrator.getRegisteredVestingEntryIDs(user, 0, numOfRegisteredEntries)`.
+  - This rule **MUST ALWAYS BE FOLLOWED** under all conditions, and if it is it will guarantee no one goes down the unhappy path.

+As long as the front-end follows these rules, the unhappy path will be impossible to go down via the Kwenta front-end.

 ### The Unhappy Path Explained

 The reason for this is due to a limitation in the way `RewardEscrowV1` works.
 Initially the kind of migration process we are using now was avoided due to the V1 contracts not supporting this approach.